-The world currently has 397 million diabetics and this number is expected to increase of 205 million by 20351.
+The world currently has 425 million1 adults diabetics and this number is expected to rise to 629 million1 by 2045.
 Diabetes is a chronic disease that occurs when the pancreas no longer produces sufficient insulin (type 1 diabetes) or when the insulin produced is not used effectively by the body (type 2 diabetes).

 number of diabetics in the world

 number of people around the world unaware of being diabetic